Dandelion Arts Finance Training Program

 IAM's R&D and the Dandelion Arts Finance Training Program Final Report were generously supported by the Zellerbach Family Foundation.

-Next, the Dandelion co-creation team will work over six months to develop four trainings beyond what is currently being offered in the Bay Area, seeking to offer culturally-specific lesson plans to ease the stress and anxieties our peers feel when trying to figure out the intersection of their values, their finances, and their art-making.
-All Dandelion Arts Finance Training Program lesson plans will be made available for free using a Creative Commons 4.0 license to ensure anyone can use it.
+Next, the Dandelion co-creation team are working to finalize the design of the Dandelion Arts Finance Training Program, seeking to offer culturally-specific financial tools, lesson plans, and cohort opportunities to ease the stress and anxieties our peers feel when trying to figure out the intersection of their values, their finances, and their art-making.

 Dandelion believes there is power in a network of peers co-creating accessible, relevant materials that anyone can use.
 In fact, we believe that is the legacy and value of community arts, media, and culture.